aa9gj/aa9gj.github.io/_posts/2020-5-9-AdvancedGeneMappingCourse.md

 * **Overall Impression**
 This class is worth the time and effort one puts into it.
 I have revised the material on my own once I returned and was able to retain most of the concepts presented.
 If you do get the oppurtunity to go, **do it**.

-Click on the hyperlink in the first line to brose the lecture material and instructor bios!
+Click on the hyperlink in the first line to browse the lecture material and instructor bios!